 Won't the proposed changes negatively impact the image of the city if residents could put out bulk waste at any time, rather than the scheduled twice a year?

 Currently, many households place their bulk waste out for collection two or more weeks prior to their scheduled collection.
 This can lead to hundreds of tonnes of waste sitting in a street for weeks before it gets collected by our collection vehicles, resulting in litter and material being degraded by rain, which affects the recyclability of many items.
 With the new booked collection service, residents will be requested to place their rubbish out the day before collection – no earlier.
 This is how most other councils offering booked collection services operate and we believe this will result in a reduction in waste awaiting collection, while improving amenity throughout our suburbs.
 Research into other council areas that have made similar service transitions also indicates that issues such as illegal dumping from out of area that gets added onto collection piles are dramatically reduced as the waste is only placed on the kerbside the day before it gets collected.

 I am a landlord – will I be able to use the kerbside collection or waste vouchers to clean up after my tenants have vacated the property?

 The kerbside collections and/or waste vouchers will only be issued for the occupier or tenant of the property and not the property owner.
 This will ensure the service is accessible to more residents.
 In addition, it will ensure that landlords do not use the vouchers for properties in which they do not reside.
 However, if needed, the landlord will have the option to request an additional collection for a fee.
-This fee will only be charged on a cost-recovery basis and will be determined at a later date.
+This fee will be determined at a later date.